ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

 ### EXPLAIN SYNTAX

 Returns query after syntax optimizations.
+The number of passes to run can be specified.

 Example: